Raumberg/attn-signs-center/content/blog/reinforcement-learning-llm.md

 1. **Policy Network**: The language model itself
 2. **Value Network**: Estimates the expected reward
 3. **Reward Model**: Trained on human preference data
-4. **KL Penalty**: Prevents the policy from deviating too far from the original model
+4. **KL Penalty**: Prevents the policy from deviating too far from the original model using KL Divergence loss

 ### PPO Algorithm